María Elena nitrate works

 The María Elena nitrate plant is the last nitrate works still in operation in the world.
 It was initially named Coya Norte, but was renamed María Elena (after his wife Mary Ellen Condon) by its founder Elias Anton Cappelen Smith.
 It is located in the commune of the same name, in Chile, 220 km northeast of Antofagasta.

 As the population grew from 6700 in 2017 to over 7,000 in 2020 most of whom are workers living near the plant.

 It was declared in 1999 as a Protected Zone by the Council of National Monuments.

 History

-In 1926, the US based Anglo-Chilean Consolidated Nitrate Corporation was formed to buy out the assets of the British Anglo-Chilean Nitrate and Railway Company, with a view to expanding the expanding operation significantly, replacing the existing Humberstone process with the Guggenheim process.
+In 1926, the US based Anglo-Chilean Consolidated Nitrate Corporation was formed to buy out the assets of the British Anglo-Chilian Nitrate and Railway Company, with a view to expanding the expanding operation significantly, replacing the existing Humberstone process with the Guggenheim process.
 The layout of the town evokes the lines of the Union Jack, with four longer sides and four shorter sides.